kkinos/easerial/README.md

 # easerial

-A simple command line application for serial communication
+A simple command line application for serial communication.